DrewDahlman/rip-it-with-gulp/README.md

 In order to use this make sure you have configured your `~/.aws/credentials` file for the user with the access key and secret, as well as the `gulp/config.js` with the identity to use, the bucket and the region.

+## Deploy assets
+Sometimes you may want to just deploy assets to s3, this can be done with `gulp deploy-assets`.
+This will upload all assets to the s3 bucket specified in the config.js and do a replace on any references to those assets in html, css and js.

 ## Tasks
 run `gulp --tasks`
 <pre>